Mausy5043/hn-w3-template/pages/06.ups/default.md

 ---
-title: Stream
+title: UPS
 ---
-# The Stream
+# UPS

-This page is all about the stream.
-The stream is measured by a KAMSTRUP 162JxC smart electricity meter.
+This page is all about the UPS.
-A Raspberry Pi 1B reads the measurement data via the serialport of the meter.

 <style type="text/css">